 Joaquin da Silva’s dynamic logo showcases some of his best work inside a frame made out of his name.
 The internet offers one of the best platforms to find new clients and showcase your talents.
 You can leverage these tools to publish your own dynamic design, taking inspiration from artists of Joaquin da Silva’s calibre.
 Shown below is a static format of each of his design projects showcased in the centre of a bold white alphabet frame that boldly displays his name.
 This design should get your creative juices flowing, helping your brain come up with ideas no one has ever seen before.

-A personal Logo can be just a name, but its popularity depends on how it is displayed.
+As a branding agency in Mumbai, we understand that a personal logo can be just a name.
+But its popularity depends on how it is displayed.
 Sometimes, all it takes is the right font on a blank piece of paper.
 But customers need more than a white sheet, they need to be wooed by brands, and it includes presenting them with a logo that appeals to them.
 A premium sheet coloured in the shade of Lilac Bush is not only more presentable but tells the customer or client that you are willing to go the extra mile.

 The following branding templates showcase Renata Sartori’s design in print: